FG issues N59.53bn bond – The Sun Nigeria

-The DMO offered N40 billion for the five-year, N50 billion for the 10-year and N55 billion for the 30-year bonds.
+The Office offered N40 billion for the five-year, N50 billion for the 10-year and N55 billion for the 30-year bonds.
 Total subscriptions received from both competitive and Non-Competitive bids amounted to N139.58 billion.

 Demand for the 30-year bond remained strong as has been the trend since the instrument was introduced to the market in April 2019.
 The total subscription for the bond at the Auction was N64.71 billion.